opinsys/lxci/README.md

   -a, --archive-on-fail
                         archive the container only if the command returns with non zero exit status
-  -l, --list-archive    list archived containers.
-Combine --verbose to see
-                        tags and filter list with --tag TAG -m NAME, --info NAME  display meta data of an archived container -D, --destroy-archive
+  -m NAME, --info NAME  display meta data of an archived container -D STATE, --destroy STATE
-                        destroy all archived containers.
-Combine with --tag TAG to destroy only the containers with the TAG -d, --destroy-archive-on-success
+                        destroy containers.
+STATE must be archive or runtime.
+                        Filter with --tag TAG
+  -d, --destroy-archive-on-success
                         destroy archived containers on success.
-If --tag is set only the containers with matching tags will bee destroyed
+If --tag is set only the containers with matching tags will be destroyed
   -i NAME, --inspect NAME
                         start bash in the archived container for inspection